 In this window I saw not what I had to give up this time, but what I had to embrace.
 I saw the next step to my recovery.
 Taking these steps still required an effort and some courage so I guess it was easy to shut this window again.
 Again, since everyone is different, the action that God will show us which we need to take will also be different.
 For me it started as doing a 21 step program for recovery from child abuse, painting, writing poetry, working on a therapy called Dynamic Neural Retraining Program, starting to trust again and opening my heart to some amazing people, starting a Theology course at the Pastoral Formation Institute, starting a journey in Ignatian spirituality and the latest one is starting to write a book.

-So is my life perfect now and am I completely free and healed?
-No I am not but all areas of my life have flourished thanks to the loving care of Jesus.
+So is my life perfect now and am I completely free and healed after this spiritual conversion experience?
+No, I am not, but all areas of my life have flourished thanks to the loving care of Jesus.
 Sometimes I relapse a little into a past behaviour and the three windows open again one by one and I find my way back.
 What I can say now is that before I knew God because I had heard about Him, but now I know Him for what He has worked in my life experience and thus He has earned my trust.